It was very affecting and I loved it.

 We have also organised two World War I Acts of Remembrance at the Guards’ Chapel and raised over £2,000 for armed forces charities.

-We are funded by direct membership subscriptions and by SPARTA to which members in Department for Transport and Department for Communities and Local Government subscribe.
+We are funded by direct membership subscriptions and by SPARTA to which members in Department for Transport and the Ministry of Housing, Communities and Local Government subscribe.

 The choir is managed by an elected committee drawn from its membership and other choir members take on tasks to help with its administration.